gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 * Files in the same folder (or a subdirectory) of where the Gradio script is launched from.
 For example, if the path to your gradio scripts is `/home/usr/scripts/project/app.py` and you launch it from `/home/usr/scripts/project/`, then users of your shared Gradio app will be able to access any files inside `/home/usr/scripts/project/`.
 This is needed so that you can easily reference these files in your Gradio app.

 * Temporary files created by Gradio.
 These are files that are created by Gradio as part of running your prediction function.
 For example, if your prediction function returns a video file, then Gradio will save that video to a temporary file and then send the path to the temporary file to the front end.
+You can customize the location of temporary files created by Gradio by setting the environment variable GRADIO_TEMP_DIR to an absolute path, such as `/home/usr/scripts/project/temp/`.

 * Files that you explicitly allow via the `allowed_paths` parameter in `launch()`.
 This parameter  allows you to pass in a list of additional directories or exact filepaths you'd like to allow users to have access to.
 (By default, this parameter is an empty list).